-The first story of second semester is “Flowers for Algernon” by Daniel Keyes.
-There are several skills that the students will be mastering in this story and we will also be touching on some of the skills that they have already mastered in first semester.
+The first story of second quarter is “Flowers for Algernon” by Daniel Keyes.
+There are several skills that the students will be mastering in this story and we will also be touching on some of the skills that they have already mastered in previous units.
 Through this unit students will explore the idea of knowledge and its impact on their lives, identify and analyze character traits and develop skills to read a longer story.

 New skills to master:

 - Character traits- these are a character’s distinct personalities, appearences and likes and dislikes.
 They must often be infered from a character’s words and actions.

 How to read a longer story:

 - Look for ways to break it up in to smaller parts

 - Pause at the end of sections and ask yourself questions

 - Think about how the later sections relate to the earlier ones.